preethamam/Acceleration2VelocityandDisplacement/README.md

 # Introduction
-Filters and converts the acceleration data to velocities and displacements using the signal processing algorithms.
+Filters and converts the acceleration data to velocities, displacements and frequencies using the signal processing algorithms.

 # Quick Pipeline Visualization
 ## Example: Acceleration, velocity and displacements visualization